ankhuve/hack-the-crisis/api/README.md

-# Quarma API
+# Quaranteam API

-API providing the backend for the Quarma App.
+API providing the backend for the Quaranteam App.

 ## Local Setup